great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_map_expectations.md

 Completeness checklist for ExpectColumnValuesToMatchSomeCriteria:
   ✔ Has a library_metadata object
-    Has a docstring, including a one-line short description Has at least one positive and negative example case Has core logic and passes tests on at least one Execution Engine Has basic input validation and type checking
+    Has a docstring, including a one-line short description Has at least one positive and negative example case, and all test cases pass Has core logic and passes tests on at least one Execution Engine Has basic input validation and type checking
-    Has all four statement Renderers: question, descriptive, prescriptive, diagnostic Has core logic that passes tests for all applicable Execution Engines and SQL dialects ✔ Passes all linting checks
+    Has all three statement Renderers: descriptive, prescriptive, diagnostic Has core logic that passes tests for all applicable Execution Engines ✔ Passes all linting checks
-    Has a full suite of tests, as determined by project code standards Has passed a manual review by a code owner for code standards and style guides
+    Has a robust suite of tests, as determined by a code owner Has passed a manual review by a code owner for code standards and style guides
 ```

 When in doubt, the next step to implement is the first one that doesn't have a ✔ next to it.
 This guide covers the first four steps on the checklist.

-#### 4. Change the Expectation class name and add a docstring
+### 4. Change the Expectation class name and add a docstring

 Let's start by updating your Expectations's name and docstring.